-Writes to the lower half of the RCFGCAL register should only occur when the timer is turned off, or immediately after the rising edge of the seconds pulse.
+Writes to the lower half of the RCFGCAL register should only occur when the timer is turned off or immediately after the rising edge of the seconds pulse.

-Note: It is up to the user to include, in the error value, the initial error of the crystal, drift due to temperature and drift due to crystal aging.
+It is up to the user to include, in the error value, the initial error of the crystal drift due to temperature and drift due to crystal aging.

-20.3 Alarm
+20.4 Alarm

-- · Configurable from half second to one year - Enabled using the ALRMEN bit (ALCFGRPT<15>, Register 20-3) - One-time alarm and repeat alarm options available
+- · Configurable from half second to one year - Enabled using the ALRMEN bit (ALCFGRPT<15>) - One-time alarm and repeat alarm options are available

-20.3.1 CONFIGURING THE ALARM
+20.4.1 CONFIGURING THE ALARM